JadeCong/JadeCong.github.io/contents/publications/_posts/2024-06-12-Pub-Example.md

 ---
 layout: post
 title: Pub Example
+caption: Example post for pub
 description: >
-  The first post for pub example.
+  This is the first post for pub example.
 # logo:
 # theme_color:
 # accent_color: